Your Dedication Advances Our Mission

 Volunteers are essential to all aspects of BookSpring programs.
 From reading aloud to children and families, sorting book donations, and distributing books in our community, we have a volunteer opportunity fit for you!

 Join us for a fun and impactful volunteer experience!
-Individuals, families (children ages 12 and up at our warehouse), social and civic groups, and corporate groups are welcome.
+Individuals, families (children ages 12 and up), social and civic groups, and corporate groups are welcome.

 Step 1: Complete a New Volunteer Application